Mixing of Prints: Gingham and Stripes

 ♦ Bold Abstract Prints

-Here’s what the other bloggers, Nina, Lori, Julie and Robin’s chose for the Age Over Style June Challenge.
-I was the only rule breaker, no surprise here.
-I’m never one to be matchy-matchy, that’s why I loved this challenge.
+Here’s what the other bloggers, Nina, Lori, Julie, and Robin, chose for the Age Over Style June Challenge.
+I was the only rule-breaker, so it’s no surprise here.
+I’m never one to be matchy-matchy, so I loved this challenge.

 Original Fierce 50 Collab: Style Over Age or Rule Breakers